gitpod-io/retired-gatsby-website/src/docs/python-in-gitpod.md

 ![](images/PythonDebug.gif)

-So basically in this video we:
+So, basically in this video we:
 1. First, open the Python file that we want to debug
 2. Then, go to the debug menu and select "Add Configuration..."
 3. Next, in the dropdown choose "Python"